btschwertfeger/python-cmethods/README.md

     --method linear_scaling           \
     --variable tas                    \
     --unit '°C'                       \
-    --group time.month                \
+    --group 'time.month'              \
     --kind +
 ```

 - Linear and variance, as well as delta change method require `--group time.month` as argument.
-- Adjustment methods that apply changes in distributional biasses (QM, QDM, DQM; EQM, ...) need the `--nquantiles` argument set to some integer.
+- Adjustment methods that apply changes in distributional biasses (QM, QDM, DQM, ...) need the `--nquantiles` argument set to some integer.
-- Data sets should have the same spatial resolutions.
+- Data sets must have the same spatial resolutions.

 ---

+<a name="notes"></a>

-## Notes
+## 5. Notes

 - Computation in Python takes some time, so this is only for demonstration.
-When adjusting large datasets, its best to the C++ implementation mentioned above.
+When adjusting large datasets, its best to use the C++ implementation mentioned above.
 - Formulas and references can be found in the implementations of the corresponding functions.

-## Space for improvements
+### Space for improvements:

 Since the scaling methods implemented so far scale by default over the mean values of the respective months, unrealistic long-term mean values may occur at the month transitions.
-This can be prevented either by selecting `group='time.dayofyear`.
-Alternatively, it is possible not to scale using long-term mean values, but using a 30-day interval, which takes the 30 surrounding values over all years as the basis for calculating the mean values.
+This can be prevented either by selecting `group='time.dayofyear'`.
+Alternatively, it is possible not to scale using long-term mean values, but using a 31-day interval, which takes the 31 surrounding values over all years as the basis for calculating the mean values.
 This is not yet implemented in this module, but is available in the C++ implementation [here](https://github.com/btschwertfeger/Bias-Adjustment-Cpp).

+---

+<a name="references"></a>

-## References
+## 6. References

 - Schwertfeger, Benjamin Thomas (2022) The influence of bias corrections on variability, distribution, and correlation of temperatures in comparison to observed and modeled climate data in Europe (https://epic.awi.de/id/eprint/56689/)
 - Linear Scaling and Variance Scaling based on: Teutschbein, Claudia and Seibert, Jan (2012) Bias correction of regional climate model simulations for hydrological climate-change impact studies: Review and evaluation of different methods (https://doi.org/10.1016/j.jhydrol.2012.05.052)